Quick answer

 Negotiation in Bulawayo tends to be direct and reasonably quick.
 My job is to present every serious offer with context — what the buyer's position is, what is realistic to counter with, and where your red lines should be.

-Step 5: The agreement of sale
+Step 5: Agreement of sale

 Read the agreement carefully before signing.
 I walk through it with clients so there are no surprises on a clause that matters.

-Step 6: Conveyancing and title transfer
+Step 6: Conveyancing

 The conveyancer now takes over the administrative work.
 They lodge documents at the Deeds Office, calculate and arrange stamp duty and transfer duties, obtain rates and bond clearances, and coordinate the signing of final papers.